Manoj Tiwary (cricketer): International career

+Domestic career

 In October 2017, Tiwary played in his 100th first-class cricket match, in the fixture between Bengal and Chhattisgarh in the 2017–18 Ranji Trophy.

 Tiwary was the leading run-scorer for Bengal in the 2018–19 Vijay Hazare Trophy, with 366 runs in nine matches.
 In October 2018, he was named in India B's squad for the 2018–19 Deodhar Trophy.
 In November 2018, batting for Bengal against Madhya Pradesh in the 2018–19 Ranji Trophy, Tiwary scored his fifth double-century in first-class cricket.
 In January 2020, in the 2019–20 Ranji Trophy, he scored his maiden triple century in first-class cricket, with an unbeaten 303 runs.

 Indian Premier League

 Tiwary was signed by Delhi Daredevils in the initial seasons of the Indian Premier League.
 He was traded to the Kolkata Knight Riders in exchange for Moises Henriques before the 2010 IPL season.
 In the auction for 4th edition of the Indian Premier League, he was signed by the Kolkata Knight Riders.
 He scored the winning runs for Kolkata in the final of 2012 competition.

 In February 2017, Tiwary was bought by the Rising Pune Supergiants team for the 2017 Indian Premier League and in January 2018, he was bought by the Kings XI Punjab in the 2018 IPL auction.